marcelluscaio/Ecommerce_Livraria/readme.md

 4) Mobile-first
 5) Responsivity from 300px to 2600

+- [X] Uncheck all checkboxes when a new one is checked
+- [ ] Make subsection appear on right

 [] Subsection burger
 [] Subsection on hover
 [] Cart

-- [ ] Make subsection appear on right